pbrumblay/tls-sidecar/README.md

 curl -k https://<REDACTED>/lorem
 ```

-Note that we're using curl's "-k" switch to disable certification validation.
+Note that we're using curl's "-k" switch to disable certificate validation.
 You'll want to use a real certificate for real-world use cases.